 VSO is the world’s leading international development charity that works through volunteers to create a fair world for everyone.
 At VSO we pride ourselves on doing development differently.
 We fight poverty not by sending aid, but by working through volunteers and partners to create long-lasting change in some of the world’s poorest regions.
 In 2018/19, VSO supported over one million of the poorest and most excluded people in 23 countries across Africa and Asia.

 Volunteering with VSO is your opportunity to improve lives and gain unforgettable experiences.
 You will immerse yourself in a new culture, face fresh challenges and build new friendships whilst doing something truly fulfilling.

 The role is to support and advise target partners (local education providers and community leaders) in integrating and implementing inclusive education practices for people with disabilities and ensuring accessibility of quality education for all girls at age of 15 -19, who have been excluded from the Education System for different reasons.
 The role focus is around issues on Sexual and Reproductive Health Rights in the activities and assure protection against early marriages, early pregnancies and sexual abuse.

 Skills, qualifications and experience

-• University degree in the Social Sciences, preferably in Gender and Development and Sexual Reproductive Health and Rights if possible
+• Masters’ degree in the Social Sciences, preferably in Gender and Sexual Reproductive Health and Rights

-• Resilience, flexibility, adaptability and a sense of humor when faced with problems, obstacles, and frustrating circumstances
+• Resilience, flexibility, adaptability and a sense of humour when faced with problems, obstacles and frustrating circumstances

 How we support our volunteers